-Two sales development representatives is the magic number.
-Here’s why:
+Two sales development representatives are the magic number.

 The same amount of initial work is required whether you hire one or two employees.
 However, the pay-off of developing your onboarding program and doing the recruitment process will be double.
 The same amount of resources input, twice the amount of sales output.

 Starting with two SDRs means more insights and fast.
 If you hire one SDR and they don’t work out, you can’t be sure what variable went wrong.